prasannasPitch/Projects_Self_Driving_Car/Extended_Kalman_Filter/README.md

 ![classification](https://user-images.githubusercontent.com/37708330/50005132-8a523780-ffa9-11e8-8229-aaf60b765043.png)

-## Sensor Fusion by Kalman Filter:
+## Sensor Fusion by Kalman Filter:<a name="fusion"></a>

 <p align="justify"> As we could see, both Lidar and Radar has its own strengths and limitations.
 As mentioned above, Lidar can map the surrounding and Radar can detect motion of other objects in surroundings.
-Combining measurements from both these sensors can result in accurate tracking of objects around a moving vechicle.
+Combining measurements from both these sensors can result in accurate tracking of objects around a moving vehicle.
 Therefore sensor fusion technique should be implemented to use the advantages of both the sensors.
 One way of implementing sensor fusion is by implementing a Kalman Filter.
 In this project, we use kalman filter to track a moving car from a source vehicle. </p>

 <p align="justify">
 Kalman Filter works on prediction-correction model used for linear and time-variant or time-invariant systems.
 State prediction model involves the actual system and the process noise .The Measurement update model involves updating the predicated or the estimated value with the observation noise. </p>